pynetauto/installation_guide/README.md

 # Introduction to Python Network Automation: The First Journey.

-# installation_guides for Chapter 02, 03 and 06
+# Installation_guides for Chapter 02, 03 and 06

 Please download and install software before reading each chapter.